 Cost of Debt Calculator

-Calculate the after-tax cost of debt for your business.
+Calculate after-tax cost of debt from interest rate and tax rate.

 Cost of debt is the effective interest rate a company pays on its borrowed funds.
 It is a key component of the Weighted Average Cost of Capital (WACC) used to evaluate investment decisions.